Archive

 This post details how to embed a Jetty webserver within Mule, such that static files hosted within your application are accessible to the outside world.
 The resources describing how to do this are few and far between; I also found them erroneous.
 For some reason, any time I include a test:component element in my Mule configuration files, I get a timeout.
 By eliminating that piece, I got things to work.

-These config files assume that both jetty.xml and mule-config.xml are located in the same folder, namely conf.
+These config files assume that both jetty.xml

 mule-config.xml